 - “Very efficient and to the point.
 Highly recommended.” and “I’ve used Morgen for a short story.
 She’s rapid, responsive and very reasonably priced.
 My subsequent rewrite satisfied even me.”
 Rosalind Minett (England)

 - “I wish everyone I was dealing with were as efficient and user friendly as you!
 Once again, thank you for exceeding my expectations.”
 Tony Klinger (England)

 Listed below are some examples of the free sample critiques Morgen has given…

 - The first ‘red pen’ session episode was released on Monday 8th August 2011 featuring a 325-word flash fiction entitled ‘Green’ by San Francisco-based writer and musician J D Mader and the podcast is available via the links at the top of this page (and in the ‘Where to find me’ side menu) with a summary here and you can listen to the episode here.
 Full feedback was blogged – Sunday 2nd December 2012.

 - The second ‘red pen’ session episode was released on Monday 22nd August featuring a 1,591-word short story from Aneesa – the summary was posted here and you can listen to the episode here.
 Full feedback to be blogged t.b.a. (awaiting permission from the author).

-- The third ‘red pen’ session episode was released on Monday 5th September and featured a novel extract from crime writer and spotlightee Lae Monie.
+- The third ‘red pen’ session episode was released on Monday 5th September and featured a novel extract from crime writer Lae Monie.
 A summary of the podcast episode was posted here and you can listen to the episode here.
 Full feedback was blogged – Tuesday 4th December 2012.